OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_3_intro_to_oslc4j.md

-# Providing OSLC representations of Bugzilla bugs
+# Providing OSLC representations of Bugzilla bugs using Lyo

-In the [previous section](1_2_providing_service_resources) we noted that we used OSLC4J to transform Plain Old Java Object (POJO) representations of OSLC resources into RDF, XML, and JSON formats.
-In this section, we'll look more closely at how OSLC4J defines OSLC resources.
+In the [previous section](1_2_providing_service_resources) we noted that we used Eclipse Lyo to transform Plain Old Java Object (POJO) representations of OSLC resources into RDF, XML, and JSON formats.
+In this section, we'll look more closely at how Eclipse Lyo defines OSLC resources.
 Then we'll make Bugzilla Bugs available as OSLC Change Management resources in a variety of formats.

-## What is OSLC4J?
+## What is Eclipse Lyo?

-OSLC4J, part of the [Eclipse Lyo](../../eclipse_lyo/eclipse-lyo) project, is a Java SDK for developing OSLC provider or consumer implementations.
-OSLC resources can be modeled with plain old Java objects (POJOs) which are annotated to provide the information OSLC4J needs to create resource shapes, service provider documents, and to serialize/de-serialize OSLC resources from Java to representations such as RDF or JSON.
+[Eclipse Lyo](../../eclipse_lyo/eclipse-lyo) is a Java SDK for developing OSLC provider or consumer implementations.
+OSLC resources can be modeled with plain old Java objects (POJOs) which are annotated to provide the information Eclipse Lyo needs to create resource shapes, service provider documents, and to serialize/de-serialize OSLC resources from Java to representations such as RDF or JSON.

-## Defining OSLC resources with OSLC4J
+## Defining OSLC resources with Eclipse Lyo

-OSLC4J comes with a sample Change Management application that includes the OSLC4J-annotated Java class representing a Change Request (as defined in the OSLC Change Management v2 specification).
+Eclipse Lyo comes with a sample Change Management application that includes the Eclipse Lyo-annotated Java class representing a Change Request (as defined in the OSLC Change Management v2 specification).

-The OSLC4J Bugzilla adapter includes that class (**ChangeRequest**) and extends it with Bugzilla-specific attributes (for example, "Product", "Platform", or other attributes that are not part of the OSLC CM specification); this extended change request is called a **BugzillaChangeRequest**.
+The Eclipse Lyo Bugzilla adapter includes that class (**ChangeRequest**) and extends it with Bugzilla-specific attributes (for example, "Product", "Platform", or other attributes that are not part of the OSLC CM specification); this extended change request is called a **BugzillaChangeRequest**.

-### Exploring the OSLC4J ChangeRequest class
+### Exploring the Eclipse Lyo ChangeRequest class

 Open the file `ChangeRequest.java` in the **org.eclipse.lyo.oslc4j.bugzilla.resources** package and explore the variables and methods.
 For reference, [here is the definition of a Change Request in the OSLC Change Management specification](http://open-services.net/bin/view/Main/CmSpecificationV2#Resource_ChangeRequest).